Uninett/Argus/docs/development/makefile-rules.rst

 ==============

 The repo has a ``Makefile`` to help with development.
-None of the rules depend on a virtualenv being activated.
+None of the rules depend on a virtualenv being activated, but may depend on having python 3 in the path.

 Always run ``make`` from the root of the repository.